 It is from this process that CSU-Pueblo PLP faculty began tying individual course goals and objectives to overall program outcomes.
-Such ongoing student learning assessment insures the program remains adaptable, current, and strategic, thereby continuing to produce outstanding graduates who are successful in a variety of leadership roles.
+Such ongoing student learning assessment insures the program remains adaptable, current, and strategic, thereby continuing to produce outstanding graduates who are potentially successful in a variety of leadership roles.

 In the initial planning for university assessment procedures, PLP staff referred to the initial eight program goals developed through the self-study process.
 As planning evolved, these goals were translated into six outcomes and summarized on the PLP Curriculum Map where outcome measures could be tracked on a course by course basis.
-Also included on the Map are "other" opportunities for measuring outcomes in co-curricular activities.
-In review, we have eliminated two of the goals Student Learning Outcomes.
-These outcomes are noted below, and the measures on a course by course basis are itemized in the curriculum map.
+Also included on the Map are "other" opportunities for measuring outcomes via co-curricular activities-such as volunteerism, participation in student leadership on campus, and related opportunities.
+These outcomes are noted below, and the measures on a course by course basis are itemized in the Curriculum Map.